An ice city,rebuilt and meltedevery year.

-Two hours by air from Beijing, in northeast China.
-Open Christmas Eve through February.
-Below -20°C, often below -30°C.
+Two hours by air from Beijing, in north-east China.
+Open late December through February.
+Often below -30°C.

 Harbin is what China does with a Siberian winter.
-For ten weeks each year, a city of ice, full-scale buildings, towers, replica monuments, all carved from the Songhua River and lit from inside, is built across the river from the old town.
-It is the only experience in this catalogue with a strict season: late December through late February, sub-zero throughout.
-We run it as a four-night trip with the right gear.
+For about ten weeks each year an entire city of ice is built across the river from the old town: full-scale buildings, towers, replica monuments, all carved from blocks cut out of the Songhua River and lit from inside.
+The Harbin International Ice and Snow Festival runs from late December through late February; the main Ice and Snow World park opens around Christmas Eve and closes when the weather warms enough to melt the structures, typically by late February.
+This is the only experience in this catalogue with a strict season, and the cold is real: -20°C is normal, -30°C is not uncommon.
+We arrange Harbin as a four-night trip with the right gear.

 Ice and Snow World at blue hour